Protecting Your Little Ones

-As a biological parent, adoptive, step, or caregiver, you want to keep your little ones safe way beyond being in a car.
-This is why we safety proof our homes, we plug electrical outlets, we lock cabinets containing household chemical supplies, etc...the list goes on.
+As a caregiver or parent (whether biological, adoptive, or step), you want to keep your little ones safe wherever they are.
+We safety-proof our homes by blocking electrical outlets, locking cabinets containing household chemical supplies, and the list goes on.
 The same general safety concerns extend to the car.
 Why would you put your child into a moving metal death machine without protecting them for as long as possible?